artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

 ^^^^^^^^^^^^^^^^^^

-You can select which checksum algorithm Archivematica will use during the *Assign UUIDs and checksums* micro-service in Transfer.
+You can select which checksum algorithm Archivematica will use during the *Assign UUIDs and checksums* microservice in Transfer.
 Choose between MD5, SHA-1, SHA-256 and SHA-512.

 Elasticsearch indexing